Diana Fosha, PhD, Kari Gleiser, PhD, & Ben Medley, LCSW, with Molly Eldridge, LICSW

 Kari will demonstrate how to balance relational work with ‘Intra-relational’ interventions to help clinicians engage with a traumatized patient’s fragmented inner world, including interacting with dissociated parts in a way that fosters healing and transformation, not dependency and enactment.
 This methodology uses attachment dynamics as a compass to guide experiential interventions between 1. therapist and patient; 2. therapist and dissociated parts; 3. patient and dissociated parts to build secure attachment bonds on each relational axis.
 With clinical videotapes.

-AEDP’s Triangle of Social Change Guides Work with Traumas of Oppression and the Experience of Internal Liberation
+AEDP’s Triangle of Social Experience Guides Work with Traumas of Oppression and the Experience of Internal Liberation

 Ben Medley, LCSW